 A single mom raising a son can feel like a chef working in someone else’s kitchen.
 You know what you’re doing, but everything feels a little foreign and out of place.
 A single mom with a daughter can find some comfort and confidence in the familiar (although there’s some terror in it, too).
-But after my divorce, when I thought about the way boys play, their bodies and all the parts, teaching them how to be good young men… I worried they would get shorted because I’m not a man.
+But after my divorce, when I thought about the way boys play, their bodies and all the parts, teaching them how to be good young men… I worried they would get shorted because even though they spend half their time with their dad, I’m not a man.

 But a single mom raising a son is fully capable of doing an amazing job.
 It just takes some intentional words and actions.
 Here are 7 things to do if you want to bring up an awesome boy as a single mom.